arvention/ccapdev-validation/helpers/README.md

 This folder contains files which contains helper functions.

 ### Contents:
-- [validation.js](validation.js) - defines an object which contains functions which returns array of validation middlewares
+- [validation.js](validation.js) - defines an object containing functions which returns array of validation middlewares